SPSDevs/Organization-Info/README.md

 # Organization Info

-**Only CEOs, along with Joe are to become owners.
-Anyone else should remain as a member**
+**Please send any of the owners a pm about joining a project and we'll be sure to fill you in on what to do!**

 # Owners

+- XeliteXirish (Shaun)
+- Floogulinc
-- JoeTheHuman (Joe)
+- GG142

 # Members

 - HexGate
 - Newtsrock
-- XeliteXirish (Shaun)
-- Floogulinc
 - Lyxnx
 - AsharAhmed